openshift/osd-example-operator/README.md

     * [Slack Notifications](#slack-notifications)
   * [Querying results from Datahub](#querying-results-from-datahub)
 <!-- TOC -->
-# What is osde2e-example-test-harness?
+# osde2e-example-test-harness

 This respository is an example of a basic test harness.
-It uses the Reference Addon as an example and asserts basic functionalities offered by test harness.
+It uses the Reference Addon as an example and demonstrates basic test assertions.
 It does the following:

 * Uses *Reference Addon* as example
 * Tests for the existence of the addon CRD i.e., *referenceaddons.reference.addons.managed.openshift.io*.
 This should be present if the *reference-addon* has been installed properly.